Intro to Word Embeddings

 One of the most basic ways we can numerically represent words is through the one-hot encoding method (also sometimes called count vectorizing).

-The idea is super simple.
+The idea is simple.
 Create a vector that has as many dimensions as your corpora has unique words.
-Each unique word has a unique dimension and will be represented by a 1 in that dimension with 0s everywhere else.
+Each unique word has a unique dimension and will be represented by a 1 in that dimension and 0 in all other dimensions.

 The result of this?
 Really huge and sparse vectors that capture absolutely no relational information.
 It could be useful if you have no other option.
 But we do have other options, if we need that semantic relationship information.